richardvlas/Optimizing_ML_Pipeline_MS_Azure/README.md

 So the aim of the project is to classify if a potential prospect would subcribe to the bank's term deposit.

-The best model found was using AutoMl experiment run.
-With AutoMl we have achieved classification prediction accuracy of 91.8% with VotingEnsemble model.
+The best model found using AutoML experiment run has achieved classification prediction accuracy of 91.68% with VotingEnsemble model whereas the Logistic regression model with optimized hyperparameters has achieved accuracy of 91.697%.

 ## Scikit-learn Pipeline
 The pipeline consists of a custom-coded Scikit-learn model logistic regression model stored in train.py script and a Hyperdrive run sweeping over model paramters.
 The following steps are part of the pipeline: